-National reshuffle: Nikki Kaye must be sheepish about Todd Muller coup - Heather Du Plessis-Allan
+Heather du Plessis-Allan: Nikki Kaye must be sheepish about Todd Muller coup

 COMMENT:

-I get the feeling Nikki Kaye's resignation might be less of a reflection on Judith Collins as leader - and more an end-result of her role in the Muller coup.
+I get the feeling Nikki Kaye's resignation might be less of a reflection on Judith Collins as leader - and more an end-result of her role in the part she played in the Todd Muller coup.

-I can't imagination it's much fun for Kaye and anyone else involved in that Muller coup to be fronting up to their colleagues in the National Party at the moment.
+I can't imagine it's much fun for Kaye and anyone else involved in May's National leadership coup to oust Simon Bridges to be fronting up to their colleagues in the National Party at the moment.

 They'd surely be feeling a bit sheepish for helping to install a leader who clearly wasn't ready for the job, given he hadn't achieved much in six years in Parliament.